METEOR: Melody-aware Texture-controllable Symbolic Orchestral Music Generation via Transformer VAE: Evaluation

+Regarding textural controllability, we then consider bar-level metrics for polyphonicity and rhythmicity and bar- and track-level metrics for average pitch and pitch diversity.

-\textbf{Bar-controllability --} Polyphonicity and rhythmicity are evaluated at the bar level by including all tracks.
+\begin{itemize} \item \emph{Bar-controllability --} Polyphonicity and rhythmicity are evaluated at the bar level by including all tracks.
 Following~\cite{wu2023musemorphose}, we consider the Spearman correlation between the user-specified polyphonicity or rhythmicity class and the class computed from the model generations given the user inputs.

-\textbf{Track-controllability --} Similar to the bar-level control attributes, average pitch and pitch diversity are evaluated with a Spearman correlation between the user input and the class computed from the generation, for each track and each bar.
+\item \emph{Track-controllability --} Average pitch and pitch diversity are also evaluated with a Spearman correlation between the user input and the class computed from the generation, for each track and each bar.